dijana94/Venue/README.md

 The live website does not have the same code as in this git repository; the db connections have been altered and for security reasons not published here.

 As a new customer please create an account by following the "Sign Up" link.
-Or, if you prefer, you may use any of the following: unsername             password diana@ubccs.ca        diana nerd92@gmail.com      eric daniel@gmail.com      daniel mullerf@gmail.com     fmuller anita@gmail.com       anita
+Or, if you prefer, you may use any of the following
+(username, password):
+  diana@ubccs.ca        diana,
+  nerd92@gmail.com      eric,
+  daniel@gmail.com      daniel,
+  mullerf@gmail.com     fmuller,
+  anita@gmail.com       anita

 None of the above data is legitamate.
 This data was created for the purpose of this project and in no way represents real